Skip to main content

 • medicines added to their bottle

-From about 6 months, plan to gradually introduce a cup or free-flow beaker for drinks.
+From about 6 months, gradually introduce a cup or free-flow beaker for drinks.

 Milk

-Continue to use breast milk or infant formula as the main drink until 12 months.
-If using formula, choose first infant formula.
+Continue to use breast milk or first infant formula as the main drink until 12 months.
+Do not switch to follow-on formula.
+This is not needed or recommended.

-Offer your baby cooled boiled water in a cup at mealtimes or at snack times.
+Offer your baby cooled boiled water in a cup at meals or snack times.

 Fruit juices